-The Board has decided not to establish a Corporate Governance Committee.
 Given the importance that corporate governance has for the Bank, the Board decided to address all matters related to corporate governance at the Board level.
+The Compensation Committee is responsible for making recommendations to the Board of Directors on Corporate Governance matters.